What Are Nasal Polyps? Causes and Treatment | Louisville KY

 Treatment Options

-Treatment for nasal polyps aims to reduce their size and alleviate symptoms.
+Nasal Polyps Treatment aims to reduce their size and alleviate symptoms.
 Options include:

 Medications: